 Minor behavioural problems can often be addressed and corrected with gentle, positive, reward-based training in your own home.
 For more serious issues professional help can be sought, and remember neutering will also curb a lot of unwanted behaviour.

-If the problem is financial and you believe it to be temporary, a rescue centre near to you may be able to assist with food supplies on a short-term basis, don’t be afraid to ask.
+If the problem is financial and you believe it to be temporary, we may be able to assist with food supplies on a short-term basis, don’t be afraid to ask.

 Dog home alone:

-Many experienced and reputable agencies are available to hire and will visit/walk your dog for you if you are out all day.
-This is often the perfect solution for ensuring the quality of life for your dog whilst avoiding you losing a much-loved member of the family.
-Consider using a boarding kennel if your situation is desperate, you may find this gives you the breathing space you need to re-assess and to resolve the situation.
+Many experienced and reputable businesses are available who will visit and walk your dog for you if you are out all day.
+This is often the perfect solution for ensuring the quality of life for your dog whilst avoiding you losing a much loved member of the family.

 Use A Rescue Centre

 ‘Firstly, it is important to understand that almost all good rescue centres are under incredible strain due to the sheer numbers of dogs needing to be rehomed.
 You must try to be patient, and work with the rescue centres in order to secure a place for your dog.

 If any of the rescues you contact offer to add your details to a waiting list, we strongly recommend you do so.
 Give them your full details, along with those of your dog, and keep in regular contact with that rescue afterwards.

 It is vital that you remain pro-active and keep in regular touch with as many rescue centres as possible.

 Remember your dog is YOUR responsibility, morally and legally, so you must play an active and committed part in the rehoming process.
 Do everything YOU CAN DO to help your dog, rather than relying totally upon the already overstretched rescue centres and individuals operating them.